quickapps/docs/en/developers/plugins.rst

         }
     }

-There are three special packages names:
+There are a few special packages names, such as:

 - **quickapps/cms**: Required version of QuickAppsCMS
 - **cakephp/cakephp**: Required version of CakePHP (commonly used by cakephp's